yao-yl/path-tempering/README.md

 -gap ~ cauchy(theta, 0.5);
 }
 ```
 This will not work in stan with large `gap`.
-It exhibits posteiror bimodality  and a large R hat if running multiple chains.
+It exhibits posterior bimodality  and a large R hat if running multiple chains.

 A User only need to specify a base model,  say N$(0,5)$,  and list it in an  \texttt{alternative model} block as if it is a regular model.